Complete Guide to Canada Student Visa Processing Time in 2026

 Student Direct Stream (SDS) Advantages

 SDS applications typically process within 20 calendar days — that’s significantly faster than regular study permit applications.
-But there’s a catch: you need to meet specific requirements including a Guaranteed Investment Certificate (GIC) of CAD $10,000, upfront payment of first year tuition, and language test scores from designated testing agencies.
+But there’s a catch: you need to meet specific requirements, including a Guaranteed Investment Certificate (GIC) of CAD $10,000, an upfront payment of first year tuition, and language test scores from designated testing agencies.

-What most students don’t realize is that SDS isn’t just about faster processing.
+What many students don’t realize is that SDS isn’t just about faster processing.
 It also demonstrates to visa officers that you’re a serious student with genuine intent and sufficient financial backing.
 This can improve your overall approval chances.

 The requirements for SDS in 2026 include: